Primetalk/SynapseGrid/docs/README.EN.md

 	val helloCount = myContact.stateMap(counterS, {(any, counter) => (counter+1, counter + 1)})
 </pre>

-It looks a little bit cumbersome, but we have all pure functions advantages.
+It looks a little bit cumbersome, but we have all advantages of pure functions .

 ![example3 system picture][example3]

 [example3]: images/example3.png "System example #3"

-DSL has a set of auxiliary high-order functions, that simplify working with states.
+Synapse Grid DSL provides a set of auxiliary high-order functions, that simplify working with states.

 Drawing the system scheme
 -------------------------

-Since we have a declarative system, there is a great chance to study and analyse it through e a system graph.
+Since it's a declarative system, there is a great chance to study and analyse it through a system graph.

 To get system's image, toDot call will be sufficient.
 This method traverses all system elements (contacts, arrows, subsystems) and generates a .dot text file.